NickPittas/littlellm/README.md

 1. Press **Ctrl+Shift+L** to open the chat window
 2. Select a model from the dropdown
 3. Type your message and press Enter
-4. Attach images by clicking 📎 or pasting from clipboard
+4. Attach images by clicking the paperclip icon or pasting from clipboard

 ## 🔧 Development